Ike Sewell

 Issac Sewell (September 9, 1903 – August 20, 1990) was an American athlete, businessman, entrepreneur, and founder of the Uno Chicago Grill restaurant chain that originated in Chicago, Illinois, as well as founder of the Pizzeria Uno and Pizzeria Due restaurants there in 1943 and 1955, respectively.
 Sewell started as an All-Southwestern Conference guard as a player on the Texas Longhorn football teams from 1926 to 1929.

 Biography

 Early life and career

 Sewell was born in Wills Point, Texas, 50 miles east of Dallas, and grew up in San Antonio.
 A graduate of the University of Texas at Austin, Sewell achieved both All-Southwest Conference (SWC) and All-American honors as a guard on the Longhorn football squad.
-Sewell was a member of the Sigma Chi fraternity.

 Pizzeria Uno and Su Casa restaurants

 In 1943 Sewell opened Pizzeria Uno restaurant at the corner of Ohio Street and Wabash Avenue in Chicago, offering the first Chicago deep dish pizza.
 He had originally intended to open a Mexican restaurant.
 Ric Riccardo and Sewell would eventually expand and open up another restaurant, Pizzeria Due, just a block away from Pizzeria Uno, in 1955.
 Sewell would also open up the Chicago area's first upscale Tex-Mex restaurant, Su Casa, in 1963.